invatechs/adams/README.md

     {
         "git": "https://github.com/invatechs/adams.git", // link used for clone project;
         "gitBranch": "master", // single branch you want to be proceeded;
-        "username": "username", // username for git account that have at least read rights for git repository;
+        "username": "username", // username for git account that have at least read rights for git repository; you can specify empty username and password if current git account is publick;
         "password": "password", // password for that git account;
         "webhookPath": "your-hook-path" // path for webhook after server DNS address, for example: you have your server running on `http://ec2-11-22-333-444.us-west-1.compute.amazonaws.com`, so you can create webhook `http://ec2-11-22-333-444.us-west-1.compute.amazonaws.com/your-hook-path`;
     }